axibase/atsd/api/data/series/examples/query-period-endtime.md

 This is called the `CALENDAR` alignment.

-For example, the default alignment can be changed so that the period's start or end time is aligned with boundaries of the requested time range.
+For example, the default alignment can be changed so that the period start or end time is aligned with boundaries of the requested time range.

 ## Request